Creative Writing Requirements

 In the Department of English

 Colby students may study the craft of imaginative writing in one of two ways—through a concentration within an English major or by electing a minor in creative writing if their major is a discipline other than English.
-A creative writing concentration within and in addition to the English major is offered as another option to develop creative writing skills.
+A creative writing concentration within the English major is offered as another option for developing creative writing skills.
 The requirements for the concentration are specified in the “English” section of this catalogue.

-The minor is designed to enhance existing major programs, to add structure and a sense of purpose to those students already committed to creative writing, and to prepare students who are considering graduate programs in creative writing.
+The minor is designed to enhance existing major programs, add structure and a sense of purpose for students already committed to creative writing, and prepare students considering graduate programs in creative writing.

 Faculty